Frame Sampling Strategies Matter: A Benchmark for small vision language models: Method

 \subsection{Inference setup}

-We evaluate four SVLMs (Qwen2.5-VL-3B, Ovis2-2B, InternVL3-2B, and SmolVLM2-2.2B) on two video benchmarks: VideoMME and MVBench.
-For each model, inference was performed on video frames obtained under four sampling strategies: Standard (uniform-FPS), standard (single frame), adaptive (MaxInfo), and adaptive (CSTA).
+We evaluate four small vision--language models, namely Qwen2.5-VL-3B, Ovis2-2B, InternVL3-2B, and SmolVLM2-2.2B, on two video understanding benchmarks: VideoMME and MVBench.
+For each model, inference is conducted on video frames obtained using four sampling strategies: single-frame sampling, uniform FPS sampling, and two adaptive methods : MaxInfo and CSTA.

+All models are evaluated using the official prompts provided by each benchmark, ensuring consistent prompt control across experiments.
+We rely exclusively on fixed pretrained checkpoints and deterministic inference.
+As a result, there is no variability induced by random seeds, and the dominant source of uncertainty arises from the finite size of the evaluation datasets.
+Accordingly, we estimate standard errors using a binomial approximation that depends solely on the dataset size.

-Under standard uniform-FPS sampling, we used $r = 2$ (two frames are sampled each second) with $N_{\max}$ = 96 and $N_{\min}$ = 4.
-We denote this configuration as FPS:2:4:96 in the figures.
-For single-frame sampling, we select either the center frame or the first frame of the video.
+For uniform FPS sampling, we use a frame rate of $r = 2$, corresponding to two frames per second, with a minimum of $N_{\min} = 4$ and a maximum of $N_{\max} = 96$ frames per video.
+This configuration is denoted as FPS:2:4:96.
+In the single-frame setting, we evaluate two variants by selecting either the center frame or the first frame of each video.

-For MaxInfo and CSTA, we set $n = 1000$ as the initial pool of uniformly sampled frames, then applied the respective algorithm to select an informative subset.
-The final selection was capped at $N_{\max} = 96$ frames, consistent with the setting used in uniform-FPS sampling.
+For the adaptive sampling strategies MaxInfo and CSTA, we first construct an initial pool of $n = 1000$ uniformly sampled frames to balance temporal coverage and computational cost.
+This choice is particularly important for MaxInfo, as it involves SVD and MaxVol operations with computational complexity that scales approximately quadratically with the number of frames.
+Each method then selects an informative subset of frames from this pool, with the final selection capped at $N_{\max} = 96$ frames, matching the upper bound used in the uniform FPS setting.

-The choice of $N_{\max} = 96$ across all experiments is determined by the visual token capacity of the smallest model in our study (SmolVLM).
-Fixing this upper bound ensures that all models operate under a uniform token budget, thereby enabling fair cross-model comparisons.
-All inferences were run on a relatively low compute budget equivalent to approximatively 2 weeks of 4 Nvidia A10G GPUs.
+The choice of $N_{\max} = 96$ is dictated by the visual token capacity of the smallest model considered in our study, namely SmolVLM.
+Fixing this upper limit across all experiments enforces a uniform token budget for all models, thereby enabling fair and controlled cross-model comparisons.
+All experiments were conducted under a modest computational budget, corresponding to approximately two weeks of runtime on four NVIDIA A10G GPUs.